 Types of Hardware Necessary for Installation

-There are several main components to installing a sliding barn door.
+There are several main components to installing a barn door.
 They are hangers, jump blocks, standoffs, track(rail), rollers, space extenders, stops, door hinge, and acorn hex bolts.
 Each part serves a function and is necessary to maintain safety and functionality.

 1. Hangers – Door hangers are needed because they attach the door to rollers.
 This lets the door hang on the track.
 There are many styles and types of hangers that are designed to fit with the door of your choice.